 Over the years, I have encountered countless situations where one parent is clearly (and in many cases deliberately) poisoning a child’s mind against the other parent.
 This takes many forms such as:

 - Telling the child things which are either massively exaggerated or untrue about the other parent.

 - Claiming that the other parent does not love them as much as them.

 - Where the other parent has a new family, to drive a wedge between the child and the other parent’s new family.

 - Emotionally blackmailing the child into staying with him/her.

-For this reason, I was encouraged to read a recent article in The Guardian which confirms that CAFCASS (the Children And Family Court Advisory and Support Service) – the organisation which provides independent oversight to assist Courts in making decisions concerning children – has begun to trial a process which is designed to work with parents who are actively alienating children against the other parent.
+CAFCASS (the Children And Family Court Advisory and Support Service) – the organisation which provides independent oversight to assist Courts in making decisions concerning children – has in recent years trialled initiatives designed to work with parents who are actively alienating children against the other parent.

 Under the Children Act 1989, it is the welfare of the child which is the Court’s overriding and paramount consideration.
 The needs of the parents do not even feature in the ‘welfare checklist’, which Courts have to consider and which include the following:

 1. The ascertainable wishes and feelings of the child concerned (considered in the light of his/her age and understanding).